Clubs & Activities

 Associated Student Body

-This fall, we are launching a PCIA Associated Student Body (ASB) steering committee to begin the groundwork for officially forming the PCIA ASB.
+Fall 2020: we are launching a PCIA Associated Student Body (ASB) steering committee to begin the groundwork for officially forming the PCIA ASB.
 This committee will be comprised of current PCIA students and the PCIA ASB advisor.
-Student steering committee members are: Ann Thornburg, Josh Green, Lindsey Salazar, Elizabeth Salazar, and Icel Zettler; and the PCIA ASB Advisor is Dean of Students Kaylene Herman.
 Together, the steering committee will work to draft the PCIA ASB constitution, ASB by-laws and additional requirements to be recognized as an official ASB club.
-More information to come!

 Knowledge Bowl is kind of like a team Jeopardy competition.
 A school’s Knowledge Bowl team is made up of smaller teams, each consisting of generally 4 – 6 team members.
 Our school’s teams compete against other teams from neighboring schools to see who can answer the most questions in math, science, history, English, social studies, etc.